-COURSE DESCRIPTION: Studies environmental laws such as the National Environmental Policy Act, and regulatory issues such as the Clean Water and Clean Air Acts.
-Emphasizes critical evaluation of alternatives to unresolved issues in environmental policies.
+COURSE DESCRIPTION: Focuses on interpretation of environmental laws and regulatory issues.
+Emphasizes critical evaluation of alternatives to unresolved issues in environmental policies involving endangered species, hazardous waste, and toxic substances.

 COURSE OVERVIEW: Through the case study method, this course examines the role of the federal courts and agencies courts in addressing a variety of environmental law and policy issues.